eebasso/WarpX/Docs/source/usage/parameters.rst

 WarpX provides several particle collision models, using varying degrees of approximation.
 Details about the collision models can be found in the :ref:`theory section <multiphysics-collisions>`.

-.. fv:var:: collisions.collision_names
+.. pp:param:: collisions.collision_names
     :type: `strings`, separated by spaces

     The name of each collision type.
     This is then used in the rest of the input deck;
     in this documentation we use ``<collision_name>`` as a placeholder.

-.. fv:var:: <collision_name>.type
+.. pp:param:: <collision_name>.type
     :type: `string`
     :optional: